cardano-community/guild-operators/docs/Scripts/logmonitor.md

 `logMonitor.sh` is a general purpose json log monitoring script for traces created by cardano-node.
 Currently it will look for traces related to leader slots and block creation but other uses could be added in the future.

 ##### Block traces

-For the core node (block producer) the `log.sh` script can be run to monitor the json log file created by cardano-node for traces related to leader slots and block creation.
-Data collected is stored in a json file, one for each epoch.
-To view the collected data the main CNTools script is used.
+For the core node (block producer) the `logMonitor.sh` script can be run to monitor the json log file created by cardano-node for traces related to leader slots and block creation.

-This collector does not in any way replace a proper database like db-sync but can be a good lightweight way of keeping track of slots assigned and if blocks were successfully created.
+For optimal coverage, it's best run together with [CNCLI](Scripts/cncli.md) scripts as they provide different functionality.
+Together they create a complete picture of blocks assigned, created, validated or invalid due to some issue.

 * [Installation](#installation)
 * [View Collected Blocks](#view-collected-blocks)